 The NZ Human Rights Commission and ICNZ have worked together to develop best practice guidelines around the prioritisation of vulnerable customers.

-ICNZ cannot give legal advice to the public.
-If you have any questions about insurance law and your rights, please seek advice from a lawyer.
+While ICNZ is able to help with questions about insurance, we cannot give legal or financial advice to people who contact us.
+If you have any questions about insurance law and your rights, or would like advice about what sort of insurance you need, please seek help from a lawyer or financial advisor.